2lian/dynamixel_hotplug_ros2_python/README.md

 # Simple Dynamixel Motor Ros2 package using Pyhton, Hotplug capable
-## Send an angle target and a deltatime to your Dynamixel!

 This repo provides python libraries and ros2 nodes to control several dynamixels on several u2d2 interfaces with hotplug capabilities (motor can be (dis)connected at runtime).
 Commands supported are anglular commands with a